Law to better protect

 To learn more: quebec.ca/coronavirus .

-All points of service except head office reception are open and can welcome visitors.
-Since these are public places, it is important to follow public health guidelines and wear a face covering.
-I If you have any questions, you can also contact us by filling out our online form or by calling our telephone information centre at 1 844 LECURATEUR (532‑8728).
+Given that the opening of our offices, points of service and headquarters is directly tied to government restrictions due to the pandemic.
+For more information or should you have any questions, you can contact us via our online form or by calling 1 844 LECURATEUR (532‑8728).
 You can also contact the person responsible for your file.

-Since the start of the pandemic, we’ve implemented special measures to protect the safety and well-being of everyone under our protection.
+Since the start of the pandemic, we introduced exceptional measures to ensure the security and well-being of everyone we were responsible for protecting.

-Private representation officers are continuing to inform, support and guide private tutors and curators as usual.
-Feel free to contact them if you have any concerns or need information.
+The service agents and private representation agents continue to inform, support and offer assistance to private tutors and curators.
+Do not hesitate to reach out to them if you have any concerns or need further information.

-Yes, the Curateur public is still taking reports of abuse involving an incapable person, whether physical, psychological, sexual, material or financial abuse.
-In case of emergency, a Curateur public employee is available to speak to you 24/7.
-If you witness a situation that requires our intervention, do not hesitate to call us at 1 844 LECURATEUR (532‑8728).
+The Curateur public du Québec always handles reports of mistreatment involving an incapable person, whether such reports concern physical, psychological, sexual, material or financial abuse.
+In the event of an emergency, a Curateur public du Québec employee can be reached 24 hours a day, 7 days a week.
+If you witness a situation that requires us to intervene, contact us at 1 844 LECURATEUR (532‑8728).

-In addition to the FAQ section of our website, which is updated regularly, our Facebook page is still active.
-Our information agents are standing by to respond to your requests for information, both by email and by phone.
+In addition to the FAQ (frequently asked questions) section of our Web site, which is regularly updated, our Facebook page also includes useful information.
+Our information agents respond to all requests for information, either by e-mail or telephone.

-Our website meets the Web accessibility standards dictated by the Government of Québec.
-We can also provide our documents in adapted media format.
-If you need help browsing the site, or if you are unable to access certain content using assistive technologies, please feel free to contact us.
+The content of our Web site complies with all of the Internet access standards established by the Québec public administration.
+We can also provide our documentation in a media adapted format.
+If you need help navigating the site or cannot access certain content with computer-assisted technologies, please contact us.

-For more information about COVID‑19 vaccination, you can visit the Québec government’s website .
+For more information regarding vaccination, you can go to the Québec government’s official Web site .